kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 ---
 layout: post
 title:  "Machine Learning Experiments, Part 1"
-# description: A post discussing the use of LLMs to create behavior policies for game NPCs.
+description: |
+  This post kicks off a series of experiments by focusing on the first attempt to use Large Language Models (LLMs) to generate NPC behavior policies in a gridworld environment centered on survival tasks.
+  It explores whether LLMs can efficiently create adaptive and complex strategies that might outperform traditional reinforcement learning in certain cases.
+Through this initial test, the post evaluates the potential of LLMs to drive intelligent, responsive NPC behavior that could transform gameplay dynamics in future applications.
 categories: gamedev machine-learning artificial-intelligence fuzzy-logic
 author: hiive
 tags: policy-based-learning game-ai npc-behavior llm function-approximation reinforcement-learning experiment-1